-Having water on the property is also becoming a very sought-after feature on a hunting lease.
-In many cases there is not a natural source of water on the property, so hunters will ask if they can put out small plastic-type tanks that they then fill with water.
-Landowners being receptive to allowing this is another plus to helping create a good hunting experience for whoever leases their property.
+- Having water on the property is also becoming a very sought-after feature on a hunting lease.
+In many cases there is not a natural source of water on the property.
+So hunters will ask if they can put out small plastic-type tanks that they then fill with water.
+Landowners being receptive to allowing this is another plus.
+It helps to create a good hunting experience for whoever leases their property.

-Open lines of communication.
+- Open lines of communication.
 Stay in touch with the hunters on a timely and regular basis and share information.
 Feel free to contact the hunters as early as possible and introduce yourself and start setting expectations.
 They like hearing “I am happy you are leasing my property and I want to ensure you have a great experience”.
 Communicate often, especially if there is something on your mind; don’t let it fester.
-If the hunter has a question, try to get them an answer in a timely manner.
+If the hunter has a question about your available hunting lease, try to get them an answer in a timely manner.
 Share information about scheduled crop harvesting or farming activity on the property if it is relevant to their hunting experience.

 - Doing small things to help the hunting property lease or renew goes a long way.
 This could include leaving end row crops unharvested, moving cattle or sheep out of the best hunting areas during hunting season or letting hunters know of livestock movement, keeping the dog away from hunting areas, maintaining access to the woods when crops are in so hunters can get to their spot quickly & quietly, assisting with re-posting of no trespassing signs, communicating when crops will be harvested, and so on.